dreamcatcher-tech/network/Inbox/2023-02-24 1543 A secure hypervisor.md

 >[!danger] Depends:

-Running the app with a hypervisor sitting above it could allow the network to be presented as a virtual card, and then only sanctioned traffic is allowed to be sent.
+Running the app with a hardware level ring0 hypervisor sitting above it could allow the network to be presented as a virtual card, and then only sanctioned traffic is allowed to be sent.

 Basically need it to be a way to trust that no part of the OS has been compromised.